FaheemPandit/faheempandit.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my profile!
-I am an enthusiastic chemical engineer.
+I am a chemical engineer.

 As part of my journey, I have pursued a Bachelor’s degree in Mechanical Engineering from the [University of Kashmir](https://www.kashmiruniversity.net/){:target="_blank"} and a Master’s degree in Atmospheric Science from [Savitribai Phule Pune University](https://www.unipune.ac.in){:target="_blank"} and [Indian Institute of Tropical Meteorology](https://tropmet.res.in){:target="_blank"} (IITM), Pune.
 During my time at IITM Pune, I worked on developing radar-based quantitative precipitation estimation techniques for my dissertation under the guidance of [Dr. M.C.R.
 Kalapureddy](https://www.tropmet.res.in/106-Madhu%20Chandra%20R.%20Kalapureddy-scientist_detail){:target="_blank"} and [Dr. Kishore K. Grandhi]( https://uohyd.irins.org/profile/344518){:target="_blank"}.
 As a result of my work, I built [PyScanCf](https://syedha.com/PyScanCf/){:target="_blank"}, a Python Library that allows researchers to process radar data and perform advanced analysis.